moniker0/fraud-data-analysis/README.md

   data['fraud_caught_by_rules_flag'] = (((data['rule3_flag'] == True) | (data['rule5_flag'] == True) | (data['rule6_flag'] == True)) | ((data['rule3_flag'] == True) &
   (data['rule4_flag'] == True)))

+---

 **Jan 24 projection before and after fraud strategy**

-Determine how the trends will look for Jan 2024.
+Determined how the trends will look for Jan 2024.
 Showcased expectations before and after strategy implementation to understand the impact of the fraud strategy.
 <img width="538" alt="image" src="https://github.com/user-attachments/assets/49ea7340-fdc0-4376-bca0-e1d9a8e8ee01" />

+**Historical Fraud Rate: **
+The blue solid line shows relatively consistent fraud rates over the historical period (October-December 2023), around 9-10%.
+This indicates that fraud rates did not vary significantly in recent months.

+**Effect of the Strategy:**
+The green dashed line trends downward over time, showing a decreasing fraud rate if the fraud prevention strategy were applied retroactively.
+This highlights that the strategy could significantly reduce the fraud rate, with improvements accumulating over time.

+**January 2024 Projections:**

+  **Without Strategy:**
+  The blue point shows the projected fraud rate for January 2024 is around 5.28%, indicating some reduction (possibly due to seasonal or natural trends).

+  **With Strategy:**
+  The green point shows the projected fraud rate drops further to around 0.29% if the strategy is applied.